paultopia/pdfmerge/readme.md

 Depending on the PDF files you use, it might warn you with `CoreGraphics PDF has logged an error.
 Set environment variabe "CG_PDF_VERBOSE" to learn more.` (including the typo!!).
 That error is probably safe to ignore: in my local development after setting that variable it turns out it's just some random font problem, probably pandoc/latex's fault. `WARNING: Type1 font data isn't in the correct format required by the Adobe Type 1 Font Format specification.`

 This is just a learning project, plus because my [original pdf merging cli](https://github.com/paultopia/mergepdfs) seems to get the order wrong sometimes + has an annoying java dependency.
+Mostly follwing instructions in [this excellent tutorial](https://www.swiftbysundell.com/posts/building-a-command-line-tool-using-the-swift-package-manager) for structuring the project.

 No tests or anything yet.
 When I want to learn how to write tests in swift I'll probably put some in.